Hayden-Allen/MSCv2/README.md

 # MAGE Sprite Creator 2

-This is the second iteration of the tool used to create sprites for the MAGE engine.
+This is the second iteration of the tool used to create sprites and palettes for the MAGE engine.

 ## Overview